SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/advanced-ui-installer-settings.md

     1. ```net start sumo-collector```

 :::note
-You can also cofigure the permissions by Microsoft Group Policy.
+You can also configure the permissions by Microsoft Group Policy.
 :::

 ## Properties